 - (a) The Joint Occupational Health, Safety and Environment Committee shall be composed of the Superintendent Safety and Loss Control, the Superintendent, Environment and Community Affairs, the Union Health and Safety Co-chair and the Departmental area Safety Representatives.
-There shall be two (2) Co-chairs, one (1) a Union representative and the other, a Company representative. - (b) All accidents, dangerous occurrences and near-miss incidents shall be investigated by persons knowledgeable in the type of work involved and the Co-chairs of the OHSEC or their designates. - Further, any incidents that, in the opinion of the Supervisor and the Health and Safety Representative requires investigation, shall be investigated by persons knowledgeable in the type of work. - (c) The Joint Review Committee composed of Co-chairs of the Joint OHSEC, the President of the Local Union, the Superintendent Human Resources, the Superintendent Environment and
+There shall be two (2) Co-chairs, one (1) a Union representative and the other, a Company representative. - (b) All accidents, dangerous occurrences and near-miss incidents shall be investigated by persons knowledgeable in the type of work involved and the Co-chairs of the OHSEC or their designates. - Further, any incidents that, in the opinion of the Supervisor and the Health and Safety Representative requires investigation, shall be investigated by persons knowledgeable in the type of work.
+In the event the Supervisor and Health and Safety Representative disagree in the requirement to investigate an incident, the issue shall be escalated to the OHSEC Co-Chairs for decision and determination on the investigation, as well as who will perform the investigation.
+The Parties agree to the use of the Preliminary Incident Investigation Tool or equivalent for all safety investigations.
+The content of the Preliminary Incident investigation Tool or equivalent shall not be modified or replaced without the agreement of both Parties.

-Community Affairs and one (1) other Union member of the Joint OHSEC shall meet every three (3) months at mutually agreeable times.
-At such meetings the Parties shall deal with recommendations and unresolved matters received from the Departmental OHSEC's and submit its findings to the General Manager.
+- (c) The Joint Review Committee composed of Co-chairs of the Joint OHSEC, the President of the Local Union, the Superintendent Human Resources, the Superintendent Environment and Community Affairs and one (1) other Union member of the Joint OHSEC shall meet every three (3) months at mutually agreeable times.
+At such meetings the Parties shall deal with recommendations and unresolved matters received from the Departmental OHSEC's and submit its findings to the General Manager. - (d) The Company agrees to fully cooperate with all OHSEC's and will provide them with every reasonable facility for carrying out their inspections and investigations, and access to all reports, plans, and records pertinent to the work of the OHSEC's. - (e) The Manager agrees to develop a Mine Health, Safety and Environment program which includes the following sections: - i) a written policy, statement; - ii) general safety rules; - iii) safe working procedures on a Departmental basis; - iv) a list of hazardous materials, safe handling procedures, and antidotes; - v) provisions for regular monthly crew safety meetings; - vi) procedures for accident and serious incident investigation; - vii) procedures for safety tour inspections; - viii) a written prevention training program, acceptable to the Chief Inspector, to educate OHSEC members in the recognition, evaluation and prevention of adverse health effects resulting in Musculoskeletal Disorders (MSD) and in reporting related symptoms and injuries.

-- (d) The Company agrees to fully cooperate with all OHSEC's and will provide them with every reasonable facility for carrying out their inspections and investigations, and access to all reports, plans, and records pertinent to the work of the OHSEC's. - (e) The Manager agrees to develop a Mine Health, Safety and Environment program which includes the following sections: - i) a written policy, statement; - ii) general safety rules; - iii) safe working procedures on a Departmental basis; - iv) a list of hazardous materials, safe handling procedures, and antidotes; - v) provisions for regular monthly crew safety meetings; - vi) procedures for accident and serious incident investigation; - vii) procedures for safety tour inspections; - viii) a written prevention training program, acceptable to the Chief Inspector, to educate OHSEC members in the recognition, evaluation and prevention of adverse health effects resulting in Musculoskeletal Disorders (MSD) and in reporting related symptoms and injuries. - (f) The Co-chairs of the Joint Occupational Health, Safety and Environment Committee or their designates shall accompany an Inspector of Mines during official investigations as per the Mines Act.
+(f) The Co-chairs of the Joint Occupational Health, Safety and Environment Committee or their designates shall accompany an Inspector of Mines during official investigations as per the Mines Act.